Adaptive Non-Uniform Sampling of Bandlimited Signals via Algorithm-Encoder Co-Design: Adaptive Non-Uniform Sampling Approach

-This condition reveals that larger inter-sample gaps are permissible in regions where the signal variation is small, while denser sampling is required when the derivative energy is large compared to the signal's energy.
-Consequently, the inter-sample spacing $T_n$ may locally exceed the Nyquist interval in slowly varying regions without compromising convergence.
+Condition \eqref{eq:the_inequality2} reveals that larger inter-sample gaps are permissible on intervals where the derivative energy $D_n(f)$ is small relative to the signal energy $E_n(f)$, while smaller gaps are required where $f$ varies rapidly.
+In particular, the local spacing $T_n$ may exceed the Nyquist interval in slowly varying regions without compromising convergence, provided the neighboring intervals adapt accordingly.

-In the following, we design a variable-bias, variable-threshold IF-TEM that generates time encodings satisfying the local convergence condition in \eqref{eq:the_inequality2}, thereby enabling adaptive non-uniform sampling with perfect reconstruction guarantees.
+In the following subsections, we construct, for each $f\in PW_{\Omega_0,c}$, a sampling set $\Lambda(f)$ generated by an integrate-and-fire mechanism such that \eqref{eq:the_inequality2} holds, thereby enabling locally adaptive non-uniform sampling with perfect reconstruction\footnote{Throughout the paper, perfect reconstruction implies exact recovery in the limit of iterations.} guarantees.